 - The best way for Britain to find its voice in highly competitive global negotaitions on everything from climate change to world trade

 - The best way of safeguarding the environment which transcends national boundaries and requires co-ordinated action for its protection

 - The guarantor of many human rights, consumer protections and employment rights

 - An enormously important cultural, educational and scientific benefit to the UK, and in particular for future generations.

 Martin told local businesses during the campaign: “Cheltenham businesses, from high-end engineering firms to the social care sector, benefit from millions in investment from within the EU and employ hundreds of people from other European Union countries and would in many cases struggle to fill those posts if visa or residence qualifications ever got in the way.
 Our businesses benefit from their skills and productivity, the UK benefits from the taxes they pay – and of course we get the right to live, work, study, sell our goods and services and even retire anywhere in Europe on the same terms as local citizens.
 Why would we throw all that into doubt with a costly and uncertain divorce from Europe?
 And the moment we voted for Brexit businesses all over Europe would start to think about how they could get the rules of the single market tweaked in their favour after we’ve gone and have no say.
 A town like Cheltenham with strong international links would lose out in that situation.”

-Even the Prime Minister’s proposed ‘transitional deal’ requires the final consent of all 27 other EU states and still hasn’t resolved the Irish border question so the UK still faces the risk of falling out of the back of the European Union in March 2019 with a very nasty bump indeed.
+Even the Prime Minister’s proposed deal requires the final consent of all 27 other EU states to a later, fuller negotiated treaty between Britain and the EU and still hasn’t resolved the Irish border question.
+And it seems doomed to be defetaed in Parliament anyway.
+So the UK still faces the risk of falling out of the back of the European Union in March with a very nasty bump indeed.